sinclairzx81/sidewinder/libs/server/readme.md

 // ---------------------------------------------------------------------------
 // As there is a `progress` method defined on the client section of the
-// contract, the WebSocketService can issue calls to the client signalling
+// Contract, the WebSocketService can send messages to the clients 'progress'
-// progress updates.
+// implementation to notify of progress updates.
 // ---------------------------------------------------------------------------

 service.method('render', async (clientId, request) => {
     // Simulate progress events
     for(let i = 0; i <= 100; i++) {
         service.send(clientId, 'progress', {